OfftoCollege.com

 includes prep planning books and other reading materials that can help you with these exams:

-You will take these exams in your senior year.
+You will take these exams in your junior year.
 So get some practice with the college entrance "preparation" exams.
 It will help on the day of the real exam.

 Why take college prep exams: